 3:20 Board Buses

-Each session will have 2 themes, one for each week of the session.
-Each Thursday will be the dress-up day for the week where we invite all campers and staff to dress to the theme!
+Each session will have one theme day on the second Thursday of the session.
+There will be the dress-up day for this week where we invite all campers and staff to dress to the theme!
 An email will be sent to you from your camper's Unit Director before the session starts and will include information about the theme days.

 Session 1